Appointment Policy Highlights

 Postdoctoral Scholar appointments are temporary and have fixed end dates.

-Postdoctoral Scholar-Employee (3252): The initial appointment of a postdoctoral scholar at the University shall be for a minimum of one (1) year.
-The first reappointment of a postdoctoral scholar from any title into the title Postdoctoral Scholar-Employee shall be for a minimum of two (2) years; however, reappointment may be for less than two years under the following circumstances: 1) Less than two (2) years of programmatic work; 2) Less than two (2) years of funding; 3) Exhausted eligibility as a postdoctoral scholar; 4) Work authorization limitations; or 5) Change in PI.
+Postdoctoral Scholar-Employee (3252): The initial appointment of a postdoctoral scholar at the University shall be for a minimum of two (2) years.
+The first reappointment of a postdoctoral scholar from any title into the title Postdoctoral Scholar-Employee shall be for a minimum of one (1) year; however, reappointment may be for less than two years under the following circumstances: 1) Less than two (2) years of programmatic work; 2) Less than two (2) years of funding; 3) Exhausted eligibility as a postdoctoral scholar; 4) Work authorization limitations; or 5) Change in PI.
 Subsequent reappointment into the title Postdoctoral Scholar-Employee may be for less than one (1) year if the following circumstances occur: 1) Less than one (1) year of programmatic work; 2) Less than one (1) year of funding; 3) Exhausted eligibility as a postdoctoral scholar; or 4) Work authorization limitations.

 Postdoctoral Scholar-Fellow (3253) and Postdoctoral Scholar-Paid Direct (3254): Appointments and reappointments into the title(s) Postdoctoral Scholar-Fellow and/or Postdoctoral Scholar-Paid Direct shall be for a minimum duration equal to the duration of the fellowship or extramural funding.

 Interim Postdoctoral Scholar-Employee (3256): When the University appoints a postdoctoral scholar in the Interim Postdoctoral Scholar-Employee title, the appointment shall be for less than one (1) year.